 Let’s Talk About Children’s Dental Health

 Creating good dental habits for your children should start as soon as they wake up.
 Before breakfast, you should brush your teeth with your kiddos.
-When children learning good habits, modeling the behavior can be beneficial.
-Let them watch you, and then work with them on their skills.
+When children are learning healthy habits, modeling the behavior can be beneficial.
+Let them watch you, and then work with them on their brushing skills.

 It’s a good idea to establish a consistent brushing pattern.
 This will ensure that all areas of the mouth are taken care of.
 Start at the same place, on the same side, and follow the same order when teaching your kids how to brush.
 For example, start on the left side with your bottom molars.
 Work your way around to the front bottom teeth, then the right bottom teeth.
 Be sure you’re paying attention to the back AND front of teeth surfaces.
 You’ll also want to make sure that they/you are paying attention to the gumline.

 In the past, some have said that fluoride toothpaste should only be used for kids old enough to know how to spit into the sink.
-However, the American Academy of Pediatric Dentists, Southwest Nebraska Dental Center, and Dr. Kaitlin Haag recommend fluoride toothpaste be used from the start.
+However, the American Academy of Pediatric Dentists recommends fluoride toothpaste be used from the start.
 The amount they recommend using varies depending on age.
 A tiny amount, the size of a grain of rice, should be used for kiddos two and under.
 This amount is safe if ingested.
 However, you should encourage your child to lean forward so that their spit and toothpaste fall out of their mouth.
 Once they get to the age of two, it’s easier to tell them to spit their toothpaste out and they can have a pea sized amount of toothpaste.
-Dr. Haag may recommend a fluoride application during your child’s cleaning to give their teeth an extra boost of protection.
+We may recommend a fluoride application during your child’s cleaning to give their teeth an extra boost of protection.

-In addition to brushing and flossing twice a day, you can also take extra steps to protecting your kids’ teeth.
-The molar teeth are most susceptible to cavities for two reason.
-First, their chewing surface has more pits and fissures than the rest of the teeth.
+In addition to brushing and flossing twice a day, you can also take an extra step to protecting teeth with sealant.
+The molar teeth are most susceptible to cavities for two reasons; first, their chewing surface has more pits and fissures than the rest of the teeth.
 This can make it more difficult for toothbrush bristles to clean the chewing surface.
 Second, the majority of chewing is done with your molars, increasing the chances of food and bacteria getting stuck and causing decay.
-To protect your children’s molars, Southwest Nebraska Dental Center in McCook, NE can apply sealant when they come in; usually around 6 years old and 12 years old.
+To protect your children’s molars, we can apply sealant when they come in; usually around 6 years old and 12 years old.